6 New Street Drugs To Watch For In 2022

 Millions of people in the United States use and misuse illicit street drugs each year.

-And while some street drugs, such as heroin and methamphetamine (meth), are more widely known, experts warn that new drugs have entered the illicit drug market.
+While some street drugs, such as heroin and methamphetamine (meth), are more widely known, experts warn that new drugs are constantly entering the illicit drug market.

-It’s important for those who use illegal drugs, and their loved ones, to be informed on trends within the illicit drug market, and how to find help for an illicit drug addiction.
+It’s important for those who use illegal drugs to be informed on trends within the illicit drug market, so they can exercise caution and ask for help when they need it.

-Here are some new street drugs in 2022 to watch out for:
+Here are some of 2023 street drugs trends to watch out for:

 Isotonitazene is a powerful synthetic opioid.
 It’s an estimated 20 to 100 times more powerful than fentanyl, which is an already-very potent opioid drug.